mbarkhau/bumpver/README.md

  - Typically: The lexically largest git/mercurial tag in the repository.

-As part of doing `pycalver bump`, your local VCS index is updated using `git fetch --tags`/`hg pull`, to ensure that all tags are known locally and the same version is not generated for different commits.
-This is mitigates a rare corner case where `pycalver bump` is invoked on different machines.
+As part of doing `pycalver bump`, your local VCS index is updated using `git fetch --tags`/`hg pull`.
+This ensures that all tags are known locally and the same version is not generated for different commits, and mitigates the risk of a rare corner case, where `p`pycalver bump` is invoked on different machines.
+If you're the only maintainer, you can always use `-n/--no-fetch`.

 ```shell